-You’re a marketer or you’re just marketing your business and you know how important a blog.
+Whether you’re a marketer or just marketing your business, it’s important to have a blog.
 Hopefully you understand that having a blog helps position you as an expert in your industry.

-And when you are blogging their primary goal is for your blog post up here on the first page of Google.
+As a blogger, the primary goal is for your blog posts to appear on the first page of Google.

 Many experts will advise you to write a blog post that is at least 500 words but did you know that the average blog post that shows up on the first page of Google is 2500 words?